Zarcolio/sitedorks/README.md

 optional arguments:
-  -h, --help        show this help message and exit -cat <category>   Choose from 1 or more categories (carreers, cloud, code, edu, comm, docs, forms, social,
+  -h, --help        show this help message and exit -cat <category>   Choose from at least 1 category (careers, cloud, code, edu, comm, docs, forms, social, other).
-                    other).
                     Use ',' (comma) as delimiter.
 Defaults to all categories.
   -count <count>    How many websites checked per query.
 Google has a maximum length for queries.
   -engine <engine>  Search with 'google', 'bing', 'yahoo' or 'yandex', defaults to 'google'.
   -file <file>      Enter a custom website list.